it-all/phpInit/README.md

 ```
 require __DIR__ . '/../src/init.php';
 ```
+Your class files can be autoloaded anywhere under the src directory.
+It's recommended to create a Domain directory for your include files.

 ## Why Page Controller?
 Why Front Controller?
 [Why framework?](https://toys.lerdorf.com/the-no-framework-php-mvc-framework) Not all apps need all that.
 Minimal overhead, maximum performance and flexibility.

 ## Custom Error Handler
-Handles as many PHP errors as possible.
+Handles as many PHP errors and uncaught exceptions as possible.
+Provides a stack trace to help debug.
 1. Display
 - Does not display errors on production server.
 - Optionally displays errors on test servers.